How do I cash in my small pension?

 In both cases the pension payer will operate the tax code on what is called a non-cumulative basis – in other words, the tax code takes no account of any unused tax allowances or how much tax you have paid so far in the tax year.
 As a result, you could pay the wrong amount of tax on your lump sum.
 A basic rate code should give broadly the right tax deduction in many cases, but you may still need to check your position carefully.

-The pension payer must provide you with a form P45, as if you were leaving a job, showing the taxable part of the trivial commutation lump sum and the amount of tax deducted.
-If your pension provider does not send you this, contact them and, if need be, refer them to HM Revenue & Customs’ (HMRC) Manuals PAYE93080, where it is confirmed that the pension provider should issue form P45 for trivial commutations.
+The pension payer must provide you with a form P45, as if you were leaving a job, showing the taxable part of the lump sum and the amount of tax deducted.
+If you have taken a trivial commutation lump sum and your pension provider does not send you this, contact them and, if need be, refer them to HM Revenue & Customs’ (HMRC) Manuals PAYE93080, where it is confirmed that the pension provider should issue form P45 for trivial commutations.

 You might pay the wrong amount of tax under PAYE when you receive a trivial commutation lump sum payment.
 Normally, HMRC will check your tax position based upon what they know about you at the end of each tax year and make any repayment due to you then.
 But you need to take care and check that any tax calculation and refund you receive from HMRC is correct.

 If you are certain that you have paid too much tax, you can apply to have a tax refund before the end of the tax year.
-To do this, you should contact HMRC and ask them to send you a form P53 for completion.
-Or you can access the P53 claim form online in a number of ways:
+You can access the P53 claim form online in a number of ways:

 • Claim online – complete form P53 online if you have, or set up, a Government Gateway account;